ArturCzopek/e-arbiter/API.md

 * */*

-#### Returns a page with active tournaments' details in which logged in user participates
+#### Returns a page with finished tournaments' details in which logged in user participates
 ```
-GET /api/all/active
+GET /api/all/finished
 ```

 ##### Parameters